-- (i) Insurance and financial markets;
+- Insurance and financial markets;

-- (ii) the business strategy and business model;
+- the business strategy and business model;

-- (iii) the system of governance;
+- the system of governance;

-- (iv) financial and actuarial analysis and
+- financial and actuarial analysis

-- (v) the regulatory framework and requirements, as described in Nr.
-11 of the EIOPA Guidelines on the System of Governance.
+- the regulatory framework and requirements and the model used to calculate solvency requirement (risk model).

 The respective duties allocated to the individual member shall ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the undertaking is managed and overseen in a professional manner.
 When changes occur within the Management Board of ERGO the collective knowledge of the ERGO Board Members need to be maintained at an adequate level at all times.